On Domain Modeling

 Domain Model

-• Role responsibilities capture everybody's responsibilities within the organization or part thereof that the system is intended to handle (ie, the subjects).
+• Positions capture everybody’s various job titles within the organization or part thereof that the system is intended to handle (ie, the subjects).

-• Screen wireframes sketch out the canvases where each user will perform these steps, and the ways to navigate to them.
+• Screen Attributes & Wireframes sketch out the canvases where each user will perform these steps, and the ways to navigate to them.

 • A maquette provides guidance for the intended look and feel of the interface.